 Most email providers, such as HubSpot and Mailchimp, will allow you to A/B test features like subject lines, email copy, sender, etc. Take advantage of this opportunity!
 You don't want to waste precious time and resources on underperforming emails when there's a way to determine what your recipients really like — and that's what A/B testing is all about.

 If you follow these five recommendations for email marketing that are listed above, then you're sure to enjoy increased success from your marketing efforts.
 Want to learn more about how to get the biggest bang for your marketing spend?
-Access our brand new piece, Essential Guide to Marketing Budgets and ROI, for free.
-And never hesitate to reach out to our team of marketing experts for any other questions you may have.
+Never hesitate to reach out to our team of marketing experts for any other questions you may have.